 Our team has the ability to consider and advance, where appropriate, a special reason.
 When a special reason is advanced and successful, this gives a court the discretion not to endorse a licence.
 This may include matters such as spiked drinks, medical emergencies and shortness of distance driven.

 In circumstances where you may have already lost your licence, we can apply to the court for the early return of a driving licence after a period of disqualification has been served.

 At times, disqualification from driving can mean exceptional hardship.
 Our team recognises the implications of such an event and work with you to prepare arguments for court hearings.
 At all times our aim is to help you achieve your goal.

 If you have had your licence revoked by the DVLA on, perhaps, medical grounds we can assist in appealing.
 This can involve preparing a case with medical evidence in order to achieve a review by the DVLA.
 Any such appeal would be heard by the Magistrates Court.

 Our driving offence solicitors have an excellent track record of success at court, including mitigating the penalties and sentences given to individuals and companies.

 The information provided is on the presumption that you have entered a guilty plea and have a date for your hearing.
-The final amount of time in order to reach the end of the initial hearing in the Magistrates Court will also be impacted on the efficiency of the Crown Prosecution Service, the listing pattern of the Court, waiting time at Court as these are all factors outside our control.
+The final amount of time in order to reach the end of the initial hearing in the Magistrates Court will also be impacted on the efficiency of the Crown Prosecution Service, the listing pattern of the Court, and waiting time at Court, as these are all factors outside our control.

 Criminal Litigation Accreditation